-We are pleased to offer scholarships for forced migrants to the UK.
-The Sanctuary Scholarship is open to people who wish to study any undergraduate or postgraduate taught degree.
+We offer scholarships for forced migrants to the UK.
+The Sanctuary Scholarship is open to people who wish to study any undergraduate or postgraduate taught (Masters) degree.

 Degrees you can study

-You can apply for this scholarship if you have an offer or intend to study any of the following degrees full-time or part-time:
+You can apply for this scholarship if you have an offer or if you have applied for any of the following degrees, full-time or part-time:

-- Any undergraduate degree (including foundation degrees) starting in September 2022
+- Any undergraduate degree (including foundation degrees) starting in the 2024/25 academic year.

-- Any postgraduate taught degree starting in September 2022 or January 2023
+- Any postgraduate taught degree (Masters) starting in the 2024/25 academic year.

 Are you eligible to apply?